What is Kate Mara's Net Worth and Salary?

-Personal Life: Kate began a relationship with Jamie Bell, her "Fantastic Four" co-star, in 2015, and they became engaged in January 2017.
+Kate began a relationship with Jamie Bell, her "Fantastic Four" co-star, in 2015, and they became engaged in January 2017.
 Kate and Jamie married in July 2017, and they welcomed a daughter in May 2019; Mara is also stepmother to Bell's son with actress Evan Rachel Wood.
 Kate is a vegan and animal lover, and she appeared in a 2015 "Meatless Monday" campaign video for the Humane Society of the United States.
 It should be no surprise that Mara is a football fan, supporting both the Steelers and the Giants, and she has sung the national anthem at games for both teams.

 In 2015, Mara received the Face of the Future award at the Women in Film Crystal Awards and shared a CinemaCon Award with her "Fantastic Four" castmates.
 In 2014, "House of Cards" earned Kate a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series as well as nominations from the Gold Derby Awards and the Online Film & Television Association.
 She also received a Best Supporting Actress nomination from the Georgia Film Critics Association for "Happythankyoumoreplease" in 2012, and a MovieGuide Award nomination for Most Inspiring Performance in Movies for "Captive" in 2016.

-Real Estate: In 2019, Kate and Jamie paid $2.57 million for a 2,394 square foot home in the Los Feliz area of Los Angeles.
-Mara also owned a 2-bedroom condo in West Los Angeles, which she purchased for $620,000 in 2005; she put it on the market for $649,000 in 2014.
+Mara previously owned a 2-bedroom condo in West Los Angeles, which she purchased for $620,000 in 2005.
+She put it on the market for $649,000 in 2014.